LeeKirkHawley/CWDocMgr/README.md

 2/17/2025

+The CWDocMgrApp project is a WPF front end that uses the DLL I previously wrote for CWDocs.

 The CWDocMgr solution as of 4 or 5 days ago was basically an ASP.NET web application.
 Motivated by a job application, I decided to add a WPF version as quickly as possible.
 I didn’t know WPF at the time, so I had to learn.